sjsalonen/rick-and-morty-app/README.md

 The application has the following features:

 <ul>
+    <li>Using Webpack and Webpack Dev Server for bundling and development</li>
     <li>Fetching data from the API with Axios</li>
     <li>Using Redux for state management and storing the API data</li>
     <li>Rendering the data in an HTML table</li>